 I am in line at CVS picking up a bunch of small items.
 The woman running the cash register looks annoyed.
-Although she is doing a great job ringing people in and saying, have a nice day as she hands over their receipt, I can’t help but wonder if the way I am staring at her, holding my items close to the vest is only making it worse.
-So I start to fidget, change my position, perhaps if I stand in a less armored way she will feel better.
+Although she's doing a great job ringing people up and saying "have a nice day" as she hands over their receipt, I can’t help but wonder if the way I'm staring at her, holding my items close to the vest, is only making it worse.
+So I start to fidget and change my position, thinking perhaps if I stand in a less armored way she'll feel better.
 There I go again, catching myself wandering into someone else’s business.

-Here is what I know when someone or something shows up in our lives, throws us off track, and we get preoccupied by our thoughts.
-What may be really happening is your body is looking to process an undigested emotion.
+When someone or something shows up in our lives, throws us off track, and preoccupies our thoughts, what may really be happening is our body is looking to process an undigested emotion.
 Emotional constipation happens when you avoid and hold in (rather than process) your feelings.

-What I have found is most people will do anything but feel their emotions.
+I've found that most people will do anything but feel their emotions.
 They would rather put the majority of their attention on figuring someone else out.
-The challenge is when your attention goes elsewhere your body has no choice but to withhold, and in some cases, bind up the emotions which are attempting to surface.
-This causes bloating and inflammation in both your mind body.
+The challenge is when your attention goes elsewhere, your body has no choice but to withhold and, in some cases, bind up the emotions that are attempting to surface.
+This causes bloating and inflammation in both your mind and body.

-Here are three ways to know you might be emotionally constipated:
+Here are three signs you might be emotionally constipated:

 - Distractibility.
-Being over focused on others or are having a hard time being present can be another sign.
-Remember most of us are not mind readers.
-Rather than wonder what others are thinking and feeling, instead redirect your awareness by noticing your feet on the floor.
+Being over-focused on others or having a hard time being present can be signs of emotional constipation.
+Remember, most of us aren't mind readers.
+Rather than wonder what others are thinking and feeling, redirect your awareness by noticing your feet on the floor.
 This will help slow down those careless thoughts.

 - Self-Consciousness.
 Not everything is about you.
-With that said, my motto is if you are feeling discomfort, own it.
-Self-consciousness is one of those sneaky ways you might avoid what you are really feeling.
-Rather than fidget consider breathing more deeply through your nose.
-Inhale, inflate your lower abdomen on the count of three and exhale deflate it on the count of three.
+With that said, my motto is: if you're feeling discomfort, own it.
+Self-consciousness is one of those sneaky ways you might avoid what you're really feeling.
+Rather than fidget, consider breathing more deeply through your nose.
+Inhale and inflate your lower abdomen on the count of three.
+Exhale and deflate it on the count of three.